PDC-support/hpc-intro-retired/_episodes/03-pdcintro.md

 <img src="../img/Beskow.png" alt="Beskow" width="450" align="middle">

-Beskow is currently the fastest machine in Scandinavia (until late 2018 when Tetralith takes over).
+Was for a long time the fastest machine in Scandinavia (until late 2018 when Tetralith took over).

  - Lifetime: Q4 2020
  - 11 racks, 2060 nodes